Klobuky: Etymology

-The name of the village was probably derived from its ancient owner or founder named Klobuk or Klobouk (which is also the Czech word for 'hat' and in old Czech for 'helmet').
+The name of the village was probably derived from its ancient owner or founder named Klobuk or Klobouk (which is also the Czech word for 'hat' and in Old Czech for 'helmet').
 Hence the helmet is in the coat of arms.

 Geography

 Klobuky is located about 18 km northwest of Kladno and 33 km northwest of Prague.
-It lies in an undulating agricultural landscape of the Lower Ohře Table.
+It lies in an undulating agricultural landscape in the Lower Ohře Table.
 The highest point is at 349 m above sea level.

 History

-The first written mention of Klobuky is from 1226, when it was a property of the Doksany convent.
+The first written mention of Klobuky is from 1226, when it was a property of the Premonstratensian convent in Doksany.